-Lecture: Relationship between EU law and
+Lecture: Relationship between EU law and international law in the field of social law

 In order to complete the course the lecturer gives a list of titles related to the course from which each student needs to choose one and write a 5-page essay about it by the end of the semester, using the case law discussed during the course.
 Attendance at the classes is mandatory - the failure to meet this obligation may result in additional requirements of accomplishment determined and discussed individually by the lecturer.